galaxyproject/training-material/topics/genome-annotation/tutorials/annotation-with-maker/content.md

 {: .hands_on}

 {% if include.short %}
-Enable the different tracks on the left side of JBrowse, then navigate along the genome and look at the genes that were predicted by Maker.
+Enable the track on the left side of JBrowse, then navigate along the genome and look at the genes that were predicted by Maker.
 {% else %}
 Enable the three different tracks on the left side of JBrowse, then navigate along the genome and compare the three different annotations.
 You should see how Maker progressively produced more complex gene models.